top of page

 Sweetcorn trials

-This set of slides shows how I prepared my 6 'No Dig' trial beds, 3 'Control' nothing added apart from water and 3 'Treatment' beds with Biologically complete extracts and teas added throughout the growing season.
+This set of slides shows how I prepared my 6 x 'No Dig' trial beds.

 Because there is very little topsoil, I decided to use a technique based on a permaculture method of layering materials like a lasagna;